Bond Cars Ltd

 1960 Both those models were revised in style and ran on for two more years.

-1962 After this year no more motorcycles were produced.
+1962 After this year no more scooters or motorcycles were produced.